BeamNG/vscode-lrdb/README_devs.md

-# Lua Remote DeBugger for Visual Studio Code
+# Lua Remote Debugger for Visual Studio Code

 How to work on this VS Code extension :)